Our pics of the best castles in Germany which are some of the most beautiful castles in the world.

 Due to its popularity, it’s definitely necessary to do some planning ahead.
 Check out my complete visitor guide to Neuschwanstein Castle.

 If you want to make the most of it, check out this tour!
-Full day tour from Munich.
+Full-day tour from Munich.
 Including magical Neuschwanstein and Linderhof.
-As well as small bavarian town visit.
+As well as a visit to a small Bavarian town.